wllmtrng/Resume/resume.md

 **General Atomics Aeronautical Systems Inc.**, Sept 2011 - Apr 2015, (San Diego, CA)

 * Responsibilities
-    - Work with project engineers, vendors, and customers to create system and software level requirements, storyboard proposals for new features, define new software interfaces, write system test procedures, and implement software for reusuable flight and ground components in several
+    - Worked with project engineers, vendors, and customers to create system and software level requirements, storyboard proposals for new features, define new software interfaces, write system test procedures, and implement software for reusuable flight and ground components in several